-Immigration SA may review your application if you can demonstrate that an administrative error has been made..
-Immigration SA will not review your application because you have failed to provide adequate documentation, not met State nomination requirements, provided unclear information, or made errors in or omissions from your application or supporting documents.
+Immigration SA may review your application if you can demonstrate that an administrative error has been made.
+Immigration SA will not review your application because you have failed to provide adequate documentation, not met state nomination or endorsement requirements, provided unclear information, or made errors in or omissions from your application or supporting documents.

 If you can demonstrate an administrative error, you may request a review via email to Immigration SA and provide details regarding the grounds for your review request within 14 calendar days of the refusal notification.

-Immigration SA will not, under any circumstances, appeal to the Migration Review Tribunal against a decision by DIBP declining to grant a visa to any applicants nominated by Immigration SA.
+Immigration SA will not, under any circumstances, appeal to the Administrative Appeals Tribunal against a decision by the Department of Home Affairs declining to grant a visa to any applicants nominated by Immigration SA.